 - Ask Your Employees, Associates and Family to Support Individual Candidates.

 Prior to each election cycle, Alabama Retail members receive the Alabama Retail Association’s Voter Guide.
-The special election primary runoff guide will be provided to you electronically.
 You can post the guide on message boards, distribute with paychecks, deliver through internal mail and hand-deliver at meetings.
 Share this information.
 Of course, when speaking with employees be careful to explain that no adverse action will be taken against any employee based on his/her political views.

 Please do your part